troch/react-local-reducer/README.md

 ### React local reducers

 - This solution is a local state solution, and __colocates reducers with their components__
-- Reducers are created using `props` and `context` so they can be initialised, and they must return an object
+- Reducers are created using `props` and `context` so they can be initialised, and they __must return an object__
-- Reducers can receive actions from your main store, thanks to a store enhancer provided by this package
+- Reducers __can receive actions from your main store__, with the help of a store enhancer provided with this package

 #### __withReducer(reducerCreator, mapDispatchToProps)(BaseComponent)__